EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

 In Qgis you can open EnMAP-Box and access SpecDeepMap via the EnMAP-box processing algorithm menu.

-Install QGIS & SpecDeepMAp via mini-conda with GPU support (optional)
+Enable QGIS & SpecDeepMap via mini-conda with GPU support (optional)
 =====================================================================

 If you have a cuda capable GPU you can also install cuda to use SpecDeepMap with GPU support: